01 of 12

 Getting Started With Your Pond

-Growing pond plants allows you to create an ecosystem different from your existing garden.
-It lets you experiment with plants you otherwise might not get to enjoy.
-Follow these tips to get you started:
+Growing pond plants lets you experiment with plants you otherwise might not get to enjoy.
+To create an environment suitable for a wide range of plants, follow these tips.

 - Situate your pond where it'll get at least 6 hours of sun daily.
 Pond plants flower better in full sun.